 In all negotiation sessions between the District and the local education organization, the District shall cause to be taken written minutes.
-All documentation exchanged between the parties during a negotiation session, including all offers and counteroffers, shall be retained by the District and shall be subject to public writings disclosure laws.
+All documentation exchanged between the parties during a negotiation session, including all offers and counter-offers, shall be retained by the District and shall be subject to public writings disclosure laws.

 Quorum

 No business shall be transacted at any meeting of the Board unless a quorum of the members is present.
 A majority of the full membership of the Board shall constitute a quorum, a majority of the quorum may pass a resolution.
+However, in the event one or more vacancies on the board exist in accordance with Policy 1160, a quorum is permitted if a majority of the remaining members of the board are present.